Amey-Thakur/QUADTREE-VISUALIZER/README.md

 # QUADTREE VISUALIZER
-An application capable of presenting a view of quad tree.
-Design and development of quad tree view and data model.
+An application capable of presenting a view of the QuadTree.
+Design and development of QuadTree view and data model.

 ## Major Project
   *Currently Working*